dplochcoder/HollowKnight.TreasureHunt/README.md

 Upon obtaining the divined items, all curses are lifted, and the Shade is returned to just above the altar.

 The player can perform multiple rituals if necessary, but the required offering grows larger, and the curses stronger, with each sequential ritual.
 The player must also wait at least 5 minutes between rituals.

+## Connection Metadata

+Other mods can interop with Treasure Hunt by providing a "TreasureHuntGroup" metadata property that exactly one of the seven listed categories.
+See `Settings.cs` for exact names.

+If an item has an injected TreasureHuntGroup property, it will be treated as a treasure only if that setting is enabled.
+This _overrides_ base settings, allowing mods to also remove base items from Treasure Hunt groups if they so choose.

+See [ConnectionMetadataInjector](https://github.com/BadMagic100/ConnectionMetadataInjector) for more details.